Friday the 13th Part 2: Casting

-Adrienne King was pursued by an obsessed fan after the success of the original Friday the 13th and purportedly wished her role to be small as possible, though in the documentary Crystal Lake Memories: The Complete History of Friday the 13th, it was stated that King's agent had asked for a higher salary, which the studio could not afford.
+Adrienne King was pursued by an obsessed fan after the success of the original Friday the 13th and purportedly wished her role as Alice Hardy to be as small as possible, though in the documentary Crystal Lake Memories: The Complete History of Friday the 13th, it was stated that King's agent had asked for a higher salary, which the studio could not afford.

-The film's heroine, Ginny, is played by Amy Steel, who won the part through an audition.
-"At the time of [making the film], it was before the genre really picked up so I didn’t give it a lot of credit or take it seriously.
+The film's heroine, Ginny Field, is played by Amy Steel, who won the part through an audition.
+"At the time of [making the film], it was before the genre really picked up so I didn't give it a lot of credit or take it seriously.
 For me, it was just another audition because I had no idea what it would end up meaning after all this time.
 When I played Ginny, I was really young and different from a lot of the people working at the time so that came out in my character.
-I was naturally suspicious of cocky guys at that age, and you see a lot of that when I’m on screen with Paul (John Furey).
+I was naturally suspicious of cocky guys at that age, and you see a lot of that when I'm on screen with Paul (John Furey).
 I tried to put so much behind the actual words in the script just so she felt almost unreachable, to Paul and to audiences.
 I wanted her to have some power."

 Actor Warrington Gillette played Jason unmasked at the end of the film.
-Stuntman Steve Daskawisz (also known as Steve Dash) was credited as Jason Stunt Double but played the masked Jason throughout the rest of the film.
+Stuntman Steve Daskewisz (also known as Steve Dash) was credited as Jason Stunt Double but played the masked Jason throughout the rest of the film.